learn-co-students/hello-world-ruby-cb-gh-000/README.md

 puts "Hello World!"
 ```

+Anytime you make changes to a file, such as the one you've just made, you need to save it so these changes are preserved.
+If you forget to save it before you run your tests, it wil be tested against an empty document!
+Always remember to save it everytime you make changes by selecting Save from the File menu.

 ### Executing Your File

 Execute this file by typing `ruby hello_world.rb` into your terminal and pressing `enter`.
 The `ruby` part of that command tells your computer to use the Ruby interpreter when reading and executing the code in your file.
 The second part of the command, `hello_world.rb` is the path to the file you want to run.